QuantumSavory/QuantumClifford.jl/docs/src/mixed.md

 + Z_Z
 ```

-- **From `Destabilizer` with Optional Rank Specification:** Similar to the
+- Similar to the first option, but with the added capability to
-first option, but with the added capability to specify the "rank."
-This rank
+specify the "rank."
+This rank determines the number of rows
-determines the number of rows associated with the `Stabilizer` and the number
+associated with the `Stabilizer` and the number corresponding
-corresponding to the logical operators.
+to the logical operators.

 ```jldoctest mix
 julia> MixedDestabilizer(T"ZI IX XX ZZ", 2)